Official Bowling Rules

-- Late Registration: a team may add players to the roster through the 3rd scheduled match provided the team captain approves with the league fee pro-rated for the remainder of the season.
+- Late Registration: a team may add players to the roster until BEFORE the final regular season match, provided the team captain approves with the league fee pro-rated for the remainder of the season.
+No additions will be permitted after the regular season has been completed.
 All players must be formally registered with the League and paid in full prior to playing.

 - Each team shall track the scores on the provided score cards and turn them into the League Manager once the match is completed.